TheNLPlayPlatform/NLPlay/README.md

 ## HOW TO REPRODUCE THE NLPLAY PLATFORM
 1. Download the DAGW-model here: https://drive.google.com/uc?export=download&id=1eHTn4vrtjLq6CLDu3WHHVBqN0u6VBB03

-2. Download the NLPlay folder that contains a setup-script and the shiny application.
+2. Download the NLPlay folder that contains a setup-script and the Shiny application.

 3. Place the DAGW-model file in the NLPlay folder where the Shiny application is located.